distribuerede-systemer-2019/hackathon-server/readme.md

 You can get inspiration from the already finished `getCustomers` which is done in both the database and the controller.

 ## Client
-Next up is build you client, which can be found here <github-link>
+Next up is build you client, which can be found here https://github.com/distribuerede-systemer-2019/hackathon-client/blob/master/readme.md